nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

     </TabItem>
     </Tabs>

-5. Make sure your OCP cluster is accesible
+5. Make sure your OCP cluster is accessible

    ```bash title="Ensure that you are getting output"
    oc get nodes